Wednesday, November 18, 2009

 Now since we are spending a few trillion dollars of Defense Industry money over in Iraq, it made me wonder about how that money is moving around.
 Well we pay for the bombs, we pay for transporting the bombs to Iraq, we pay the folks there to drop the bombs.
 But it doesn't end there.
 We have to pay to replace the bombs and apparently, we’ll pay to replace all the things that the bombs blew up (except for the bodies).
 There is a fallacious theory of economics (is THAT a redundancy?) that deals with the town glazier’s child who goes out at night and breaks windows so that his dad will have plenty of work replacing them.
 The theory goes on to posit that this is ultimately good for everyone since it keeps the money moving around, (the glazier buys glass from a wholesaler and meat from the butcher, the butcher buys grain from the miller, the miller buys... etc. Ad infi ni dum) .
 Our Defense Industry is the ultimate window breaker.
 Money that is spent on things that go BOOM and make other things disappear can’t be money well spent; I don’t care how fast it moves money around.
 The economic theory?
 An economist is to a mathematician what an astrologer is to an astronomer (or a cosmetic surgeon is to a doctor).

 I’m not saying that we don’t need a Defense Industry, we do.
-I’d just like to see them defending us instead of Baghdad, especially our National Guard; they used to guard the Nation- ( rhymes with fashion al Guard).
-Back when G. W. Bush joined the National Guard, NONE, not one of them went to the real war.
+I’d just like to see them defending us instead of Baghdad, especially our National Guard; they used to guard the Nation Guard ( rhymes with fashional guard ).
+Back when G. W. Bush joined the National Guard, NONE, not one of them went to that real war.
 So he wasn’t a draft dodger, he was a combat dodger.
 I was too.
 I just admit it.

 As a cynic I believe that even if I were to send all that money (or even more, were I to do the "Jesus and Mother Theresa thing" and relinquish every bit of my resources) to Africa, or anywhere, there would surely be some scammer or consultant or government official on hand to skim off the majority of the good stuff for themselves.
 Then they’d probably figure out a way to get a US government grant to help them procure a permanent subsidy (paid for by the taxpayer) to help them maintain their pipeline to the money and property.
 I don’t know of ANY lobbyists that are protecting me and my money...

 This hasn’t stopped me from giving.
 But I’m damn careful about how I give.
 After all, I get to give to the Defense Industry each and every pay check whether I want to or not.
+Anyway, I'm not giving that much money for prettier teeth.
 By the way my dentist is a pretty good musician, he sings along with the radio as he drills.
 I like that.

 It’s bad enough that you can’t seem to keep your talking heads from standing right in front of the weather map while they point out to us (for the thousandth time) where Chicago is.
 And your graphics "editor?" won’t be happy until he/she has so cluttered the screen with ancillary factoids (it’s 68 in San Diego right now - fascinating for those of us in Virginia) and pretty yellow picture frames and the names of the talking head now up, that what little substantive information remaining is impossible to see or is flashed on the screen for less than a second and a half.
 Certainly, framing and wiggling the photos sent into you by viewers enhances them tremendously.
 And another thing: your legend at the top of the forecast map covers up about 4 million square miles of the USA.
 Do you think that it could be a little smaller and still inform all those "first time viewers" what the colors mean?
 The 99.9999% of the rest of us already know what the colors mean anyway; we’d be fine without any legend at all.
 The actual radar is the most useful thing you put up on the screen and although you do show it "on the eights" you run the three hour loop so briefly and quickly that it’s easy to miss.
 Your legend and your channel icon often cover up a large portion of the image.
 By the way, I’ve seen your "real-time" radar show a massive front still in the west over in West Virginia at the same time that I can see it out of my window 30 miles EAST of the state line moving easterly over the Massanutten Mountain.
 I’d never climb into a boat on the Chesapeake Bay based on your "up to the minute" information.
 Aren’t you afraid of being sued by some poor putz’s estate because he believed you?
 How about a clock on the radar screen that shows the real time of the loop?
 Oh and a six or twelve hour loop now and again would be nice, too.
 The truth is that only with "Tevo type" stop, slo mo and pause, is your show watchable.
 You can tell your advertizers** that most viewers aren’t seeing their ads either.
 And playing "faux pause" with alexandra’s face is a hoot!